JavierGimenezUMA/IEEE-OJ-COMS-2025/README.md

 # Datasets and Scripts for "Spectral Shaping Method for OFDM Combining Time-shifted Active Interference Cancellation and Adaptive Symbol Transition"

 **This repository contains datasets and MATLAB scripts to generate the curves presented in the figures of our paper.
-Only the results corresponding to the method we propose can be generated with these materials:**
+Only the results corresponding to the method we propose can be generated with these materials.**

 📄 **"Spectral Shaping Method for OFDM Combining Time-shifted Active Interference Cancellation and Adaptive Symbol Transition"**, submitted to **IEEE Open Journal of the Communications Society**, 2025